Cong blames Bihar govt for poor condition of cultivators; says will launch farmers stir in days to come | Headlines

-The Congress in Bihar on Saturday blamedthe NDA government in the state for deplorable condition offarmers due to low procurement of paddy and wheat besidesdenying them fair price for their produce.
+The Congress in Bihar on Saturday blamed the NDA government in the state for the deplorable condition of farmers due to low procurement of paddy and wheat besides denying them a fair price for their produce.

-''Farmners are neither getting fair price for their cropsnor their produce are being procured adequatelythe stategovernment could lift only one per cent of wheat in the state.
+''Farmers are neither getting a fair price for their crops or their products are being procured adequately the state government could lift only one per cent of wheat in the state.

-''There is no takers of maizethe state governments owntarget is to procure only 30-40 per cent of paddy from thefarmers,while the Chhattisgarh govt has procured 90 per centand other state governments procurement target is 70-80 percent, Das told reporters.
+''There are no takers of maize state governments own target is to procure only 30-40 per cent of paddy from the farmers, while the Chhattisgarh govt has procured 90 per cent and other state governments procurement target is 70-80 percent, Das told reporters.

-He,however,did not cite any source in support of the datahe was highlighting.
+He, however, did not cite any source in support of the data was highlighting.

-On violence in the Red Fort on Republic Day, Das mockinglysaid, If the government is so weak that it cannot protect theRed Fort, then what it is the meaning of claiming to have 56inch chest.''
-PTI ARSNS SNS
+On violence in the Red Fort on Republic Day, Das mockingly said, If the government is so weak that it cannot protect theRed Fort, then what it is the meaning of claiming to have 56inch chest.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)